Realization of a Society Coexisting with Nature

 Chemical Substance Reduction

-a detrimental effect on human health and ecosystems, we will conduct proper
+have a detrimental effect on human health and ecosystems, we conduct

-management and strive to reduce consumption of such substances.
-We have set
+proper management and strive to reduce the use of such substances.

-targets for major VOCs (toluene, xylene and ethylbenzene), dichloromethane and
+We have set targets for major VOCs (toluene, xylene, and ethylbenzene),

-hazardous heavy metals (lead compounds and
+dichloromethane, and hazardous heavy metals (lead compounds and

-hexavalent chromium compounds) in each business segment, and applied approaches to curb consumption and
+hexavalent chromium compounds) in each business segment, and are

-Toward this end, we made progress in improving efficiency in painting and introducing alternatives to current paints to reduce major VOCs emitted in the painting process.
-As a result, we achieved our reduction targets for major VOCs in fiscal 2018.
-We reduced the use of dichloromethane and hazardous heavy metals and achieved our targets.
+To reach these targets, in fiscal 2018, we made progress in improving efficiency in painting and introducing alternatives to current paints to reduce major VOCs emitted in the painting process.
+As a result, we achieved our annual reduction targets for major VOCs.
+We also achieved our reduction targets for dichloromethane and hazardous heavy metals.

-Going forward, we will continue to conduct proper management of chemical substances, while aiming to reduce consumption and emissions.
+Going forward, we will continue to conduct proper management of chemical substances while aiming to reduce their use and emission.

-Furthermore, we are appropriately identifying chemical substances at each business site and notifying the government based on the PRTR Law (Pollutant Release and Transfer Register Law).
+Furthermore, we are appropriately identifying chemical substances at each business site and notifying the government based on the Pollutant Release and Transfer Register Law (PRTR Law).

-- Major VOCs per unit of sales is a measurement obtained by dividing VOC emissions by net sales.
+- Major VOCs per unit of net sales figures are obtained by dividing VOC emissions by net sales.

-- Hazardous heavy metals represent the combined amount of lead compounds and hexavalent chromium compounds.
+- Figures for hazardous heavy metals represent the combined amounts of lead compounds and hexavalent chromium compounds.
 Reduction activities are undertaken separately for each substance.